 We set off on the 5K run, led by one of the women.

-Starting along the main road through Balmalcolm, we quickly turned off into the fields, running along some muddy tracks before looping back through the village.
+Starting along the main road through Balmalcolm, we quickly turned off into the fields, running along muddy tracks before looping back through the village.
 It was quiet and sleepy and we barely passed anyone.

 Coffee after the run